-In 2017, IDFPR sponsored Public Act 100-262, the purpose of which was to streamline and modernize the Agency's licensure and administrative case processes.
-The Act enhances the Department's e-license initiative to streamline initial licensure and renewal, as well as to allow recipients to learn the results of an administrative case more quickly so they can respond appropriately.
-This legislation ensures that regulated professions are able to use their time to address the needs of their clients, rather than addressing regulatory requirements.
-Furthermore, it benefits members of the public in that it enables the Department to more efficiently suspend the licenses of licensees determined to be in violation of rules and statutes.
-The agency maintains that this provides a fairer marketplace for the consumer.
+In 2017, IDFPR sponsored Public Act 100-262, the purpose of which was to streamline and modernize the Agency's licensure and administrative case process.
+The Act enhances the Department's e-license initiative to streamline the initial licensure and renewal as well as allow recipients to know the results of an administrative case with greater immediacy so they can react more quickly and appropriately.
+This helps ensure that regulated professions are able to use their time to address the needs of their clients, rather than addressing regulatory requirements.
+Furthermore, this benefits the members of the public at large in that it enables the department to more efficiently suspend the licenses determined to be in violation of rules and statutes.
+That agency maintains that this ensures a fairer marketplace for the consumer.